Cameron for council

 I am Unreasonably Optimistic about the future of Raleigh.

-I moved here in 2022, found amazing community, and built a business in Raleigh.
+I moved here half a decade ago, found amazing community, and built a business in Raleigh.
 I am invested in this city and want to help it flourish.

 During my time working for the City of Raleigh as a Senior Transit Planner, I observed how Council leadership can push the needle on important projects that can make the city better.